bioinformaticsdotca/BiCG_2018/module_9_CTAT_fusion_lab/lab_1-star-fusion.md

             --fusion_annot_lib CTAT_HumanFusionLib.mini.dat.gz

     # takes ~5 minutes

->Optional, if you want to include Pfam domain information and have [Pfam](https://pfam.xfam.org/) locally installed, you can include the parameter '--pfam_db /path/to/Pfam-A.hmm'

 Running the above will create a 'ctat_genome_lib_build_dir/' directory and populate it with the reference data, perform blast searches to identify sequence similar sequences, and build some databases that will be leveraged by CTAT fusion tools.